Wednesday, March 19, 2008

 Then, the gender breakdown:

-As you can see, there are slightly more females that males.
+As you can see, there are slightly more females than males.
 I do not have a definite reason yet, but I get a feeling that females are less inclined to "waste time" and find that if they can exploit their spare time to get a little bit of income, then they would do it.

 Next, the age distribution: